LinnRagmo/DT2140-Sound-Interaction-Lab/README.md

 # DT-2140 Sound and Interaction Lab

+Lab done by Yung Yung and Linn Rågmo

 Try the example first to see if webaudio and motion sensors work on your phone.

 [example app](https://mauriziobrt.github.io/DT2140-Sound-Interaction-Lab/)